jessiesiat/jessiesiat.github.com/about.markdown

 permalink: /about/
 ---

 I am a PHP developer that eventually became a full stack developer.
+I am using Laravel PHP Framework.

 For frontend tooling I use Vue, Angular and React.